A Short Visit to Kiev to Ignite Your Wanderlust

 • Ukrainian is the official language.

 • Russian is another common language in Ukraine.
-(However, I learned from my Ukrainian friends years ago, some Ukrainians don’t like Russians and wouldn’t even talk to you.)
+I’d learned from my Ukrainian friends years ago that some Ukrainians don’t like Russians and wouldn’t even talk to you.
 My experience was completely different.
 People replied to me in Russian when they heard me speaking this language.

 2 Comments